 How to Apply

-The application form for the 2014 grant cycle is available.
+The deadline for the 2015 grant cycle has passed.

 Please note: Failure to follow all instructions could result in your application not being considered.

 Grant requests must target one or more concrete elements within the festival.
 Proposals should be specific and thorough in their description of the element(s).
 No grants will be awarded for “general support.”

 While the festival element(s) described in the proposal carry the most weight, factors such as the festival’s focus and its geographical location may also be considered in making the final determinations.
 The manner in which the Academy will be acknowledged during the festival also is of some importance.

 Application materials must be submitted by 11:59 pm (pst) on June 30, 2014.
 Under no circumstances will late applications be accepted.
 Festivals will receive notification of their status by November 2014.

 In addition to the on-line application form, the following documents must be uploaded to make an application complete.
 All documents should be submitted as PDFs if at all possible.